Skip to main content

 AgentUse checks authentication sources in this order:

-3. Environment variables - ANTHROPIC_API_KEY, OPENAI_API_KEY, OPENROUTER_API_KEY
+3. Environment variables - ANTHROPIC_API_KEY, OPENAI_API_KEY, OPENROUTER_API_KEY, OPENCODE_GO_API_KEY

 4. Custom environment variables - Using suffix patterns (e.g., ANTHROPIC_API_KEY_DEV) or full variable names